The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: The one-way translucent attack

-It is very difficult for us to estimate the security of the protocol because the degrees of freedom for Eve's attack given by Equations~(\ref{state-fourth-Eve-1}) and (\ref{state-fourth-Eve-2}) are very large.
-Thus, we add some restrictions to Equations~(\ref{state-fourth-Eve-1}) and (\ref{state-fourth-Eve-2}) in order to make the number of parameters of Eve's strategy small.
+It is very difficult for us to estimate the security of the protocol because the degrees of freedom for Eve's attack given by Eqs.~(\ref{state-fourth-Eve-1}) and (\ref{state-fourth-Eve-2}) are very large.
+Thus, we add some restrictions to Eqs.~(\ref{state-fourth-Eve-1}) and (\ref{state-fourth-Eve-2}) in order to make the number of parameters of Eve's strategy small.